Woman uses hand signal popularized on TikTok to escape kidnapping, officials say - NewsBreak

 Deputies responded to the scene and found a pickup truck leaving the parking lot as they arrived.
 Witnesses told deputies to follow the truck and when the deputies did, a pursuit ensued.

-The pursuit lasted for around 10 to 15 minutes before the truck crashed in neighboring Dickson County.
+The pursuit lasted for around 10-15 minutes before the truck crashed in neighboring Dickson County.
 The driver, identified as 31-year-old Jonathan Smith, got out of the vehicle and ran before being tased and taken into custody.
-The woman was not injured.New Ohio overtime pay rules: how your paycheck may be impacted
+The woman was not injured.Actor Cuba Gooding Jr. pleads guilty to forcibly touching woman

 Twice Daily customer Eric Streeval recalled seeing the woman enter the store and look over at him, also mouthing the word “help.”
 Streeval is a part of a motorcycle group that helps women in domestic violence situations.
 He credited the woman for reaching out.